CandlePlatforms/devdocs/docs/faq/staking-faq.md

 ### Why does my transaction take so long?

-All staking transactions of Polygon happen on the Ethereum mainnet for security reasons.
+All staking transactions of Candle happen on the Ethereum mainnet for security reasons.

 The time taken to complete a transaction depends on: